Anita-Mutemi/my-website/README.md

 ## Contact

-In case of any issues or questions regarding the application, you can reach out to the Moringa School website for support.
+In case of any issues or questions regarding the information given, you can reach out to the Moringa School website for support.

 ## License